johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   Diamond think that psychology, philosophy and politics of historical events are not relevant "to the great river of history."
   Counter argument: Why did the West win the cold war ?
 It has nothing to do with climate, minerals, flora, and diseases.
   	  	    Mechanical theories of human history lack explanatory power and are morally wrong, as they deny the role of humans and ideas on history.
-		    Diamond says that the main reason for writting GGS was cut off racist interpretations of the fact that the West came to dominate.
+		    Diamond says that the main reason for writing GGS was cut off racist interpretations of the fact that the West came to dominate.
-		    However the landscape did not cause the enlightenment, if anything its the landscale of our ideas that have far more powerful influence.
+		    However the landscape did not cause the enlightenment, if anything its the landscape of our ideas that have far more powerful influence.
-		    Knowledge alone conversts landscapes into resources, humans alone who create explanatory knowledge and thus history.
+		    Knowledge alone converts landscapes into resources, humans alone who create explanatory knowledge and thus history.
 		    Ideas are the determinants of the broad sweep of history.

 - The idea that the future can be scientifically planned is one that reliably causes disaster.

-- We need the capacity to deal with unforseen and unforeseeable failures.
+- We need the capacity to deal with unforeseen and unforeseeable failures.
 For this we need a large and vibrant research community, interested in explanations and problem-solving.
 We wealth to fund it and technology to implement its discoveries.

 - The world is buzzing with plans to reduce reduction in gas emissions at almost any cost.
-Instead we ought to be thinking about how to reduce the temperature, or how to thrive at higher temeratures, efficiently and cheaply.
+Instead we ought to be thinking about how to reduce the temperature, or how to thrive at higher temperatures, efficiently and cheaply.

--
+- The growth of knowledge is a continual transition from problems to better problems, not from problems to solutions.

+- Infinite ignorance is a necessary condition for infinite growth of knowledge.
+Rejecting the idea that we are "nearly there" is a necessary condition to avoid dogmatism, stagnation, and tyranny.

+- Against Domesday argument (which attempts to estimate the life expectancy by assuming that the typical human is roughly halfway through the sequence of all humans):  Does not apply if the total number is going to be infinite or if the lifetimes become infinite.

+- Illness and old age are going to be cured soon -- certainly within the next few lifetimes.
+This would imply effective immortality for the whole human population.

+- Against superhuman minds: because human minds are universal constructors and explainers they already transcend parochial origins.
+There can be no such thing as a superhuman mind only further automation allowing th existing kind of human mind to be carried out faster and with fewer limitations (eg: memory).
+Universality implies that, in every important sense, humans and AIs will be other than equal.

+- What we know and do not know:
+  - Know: AI is possible (from universality) by writing computer programs; Dont Know: how to write them.
+  - Know: of working examples of qualia and creativity (inside of each of us) Dont know: what qualia are or how creativity works.
+  - Know: the genetic code; Dont Know: Why it has the reach it has.
+  - Know: People are of fundamental significance; Dont Know: whether we are among those people, (we may fail or give up)

+- There is only one way of thinking that is capable of making progress, or of surviving in the long run: through seeking good explanations through creativity and criticism.